Ckola99/CKola99/README.md

 ## About Me

-I am an aspiring fullstack developer who is very keen on learning and aquiring skills solve problems.
+I am an aspiring fullstack developer who is very keen on learning and aquiring skills to solve problems.
 I believe that when you learn how to code you learn how to create anything you can imagine.

 ## Let's Connect!